mhouser42/bgg_scrape/README.md

 # bgg_scrape
 A webscraper and for BoardGameGeek's game rankings.
-Included is a 2017 dataset for comparative analysis.
+Included is a 2017 dataset (courtesy of mrpantherson)[https://www.kaggle.com/datasets/mrpantherson/board-game-data] for comparative analysis.